OURadar/RadarKit/README.md

 RadarKit
 ========

+First of all.
+Thanks for your interest in the framework! :smile: :thumbsup: :punch:

-A toolkit with various components of a radar signal processor.
-Mainly the real-time operations of data collection, data transportation through network, rudimentary processing from raw I/Q data to base moment products.
-The main idea is to have user only implement the interface between a digital transceiver, a pedestal, and a generic health monitor.
+This is a toolkit with various components of a radar signal processor.
+Mainly the real-time operations of data collection, data transportation through network, rudimentary processing from raw I/Q data to _base moment_ products.
+The main idea is to have user only implement the interface between a _digital transceiver_, a _pedestal_, and a generic _health relay_.
 RadarKit combines all of these information, generates radar product files, provides display live streams and redirects the control commands to the hardware.

 ## Getting the Project ##